ToV Fighter Guide

 • Aim: The attack bonus is excellent, but it’s frustrating that it only works once per turn.
 This is great for classes with few attacks per turn like the Rogue, but the Fighter gets more attacks than any else, and it’s frustrating to only get to use this on one of them.

 • Quick Strike: Two attacks instead of one is helpful, but without an ability modifier on the attacks you’re rolling at most a d6 for both of those attacks.
-This would be appealing if the Fighter got an on-hit damage boost like Rage or Hex, but they don’t.
-This is fine for multiclass builds, but for the Fighter two-weapon fighting is hard to justify.
+This is unappealing until you get to level and can take Two Weapon Mastery.
+The ability to apply the +PB damage bonus twice in one turn makes two-weapon fighting much more appealing.

 • Wind Up: A modest damage boost.
 Perfectly fine, but not very exciting.